 (1966-) Funded by the U.S. Department of Education, ERIC is the largest education database in the world.
-Along with indexing thousands of journals, ERIC also includes a substantial collection of other materials, known as ERIC Documents (ED), such as reports, curricula, and conference papers.
-Use Find It! to locate full-text of journal articles and ERIC Documents.
-ERIC documents that are not available online can be accessed on microfiche.
-Note the ED number in the record number.
-The ERIC microfiche collection can be found on the Regenstein B-level.
+Along with indexing thousands of journals, ERIC also includes other materials (reports, curricula, conference papers, etc.) known as ERIC Documents (ED).
+ERIC's advanced search limits results by education level, audience, source type, and more.
+Use Find It! to locate full-text of journal articles.
+ERIC includes full-text for most ERIC documents.
+Those not available online can be accessed on microfiche (B Level of Regenstein).
+The ED number in the ERIC record is needed to use the fiche.

 Covering a century of research, this database provides cover-to-cover indexing for an international range of English-language periodicals and yearbooks.
 It includes accurate, detailed, cover-to-cover indexing of some 500 periodicals, as far back as 1929 through 1983.